graphql-rules/graphql-rules/docs/rules/06-mutations/mutation-namespaces.md

+---
+path: '/rules/mutation-namespaces'
-### 6.1.
-Use Namespace-types to group mutations within a single resource.
+title: '6.1.
+Use Namespace-types to group mutations within a single resource.'
+---

 In most GraphQL schemas it's scary to look at the mutations.
 Medium sized APIs may easily contain 50-100 mutations, and all that on the same level.
 Trying to find the required operation in such list is quite hard.